All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I take a multivitamin while on a GLP-1?

-A daily multivitamin is a reasonable idea when you are eating significantly less food.
+A daily multivitamin is a reasonable idea when you're eating significantly less food.
 It can help fill potential gaps in iron, B12, vitamin D, and other micronutrients.
-However, a multivitamin is not a substitute for eating nutrient-dense foods.
+But a multivitamin isn't a substitute for eating nutrient-dense foods.
 Discuss specific supplements with your provider based on your lab results.

 Let's Make This Happen